EBRZ124/Book-Store-Management-System/README.md

 Goal: Make a book store management system where a user can both create a listing for a book and search for specic books.

 Current State:

+- 23.10.2025

+Improved GUI, displays the books that are pre-written in code

 - 07.10.2025.

 Very primative state.